yangdongsheng/ceph/doc/man/8/rbd.rst

   driver will wait for running requests to complete and then unmap; requests sent to the driver after initiating the unmap will be failed.

+* force - Force the unmapping of a block device event there is inflight requests (since 5.3).
+The driver will abort all running requests and then unmap;

 Examples
 ========